thwu1/piano_tile/design.md

 ### Overview

 Endless-mode Piano Tiles variant where tiles are images from named types under `assets/{type_name}` (PNG/JPG only).
 One fixed `target_type` is configured; each row spawns exactly one target tile and fills remaining lanes with other types.
 Player taps only target tiles; tapping any other type or missing a target ends the run.
 Scoring is base-only (+1 per correct tap).
-Four lanes are mapped to `H J K L`.
+Four lanes are mapped left→right via configurable `controls.keys`.

 ### Tech stack